Reversible Poisson-Kirchhoff Systems: Examples

+As explained above, a PKS can be seen either as a weighted line process or as a potential function on faces of a random tessellation.
+These dual points of view make it possible to recover several well-known models appearing in the statistical physics literature, in particular classical models related to Last Passage Percolation (LPP) as explained in Section~\ref{sec:LPP}.

-In this section, we compute the parameters of the dynamics associated with several classical distributions for the stationary measures $\nu_V$ and $\nu_H$.
-The usual distributions and their parametrization considered here are summarized in Table~\ref{tab:distr}.
-A list of PKS dynamics is presented in Table~\ref{tab:examples}.
-Subsequently, we discuss further some of the models that enjoy special properties and we connect them, in some cases, to well known classical models appearing in the statistical physics literature.
+In the rest of the section, we compute the parameter of the reversible PKS with line weight measures $\nu_V$ and $\nu_H$ for many usual continuous and discrete distribution.
+A list of examples of reversible PKS is presented in Table~\ref{tab:examples}.
+Subsequently, we discuss further some of the models in this list that enjoy special properties and that are connected to well-known models.